VenkateshDas/sqlalchemy/README.md

 ### Future Work
 - The read of the files can be separated into chunks
+- Finding an optimal number for the bulk insertion based on the memory availability.
 - Looking for other ideas to better the approach.

 ### References